 Noah Schnacky might be only 23 years old, but he never stops pushing himself into unfamiliar territory.
 He was already known as a teen actor – with acting roles on shows like In Sanity, Florida and How I Met Your Mother on his CV – but quickly realised that connecting with people through music was his favourite thing.
 So he quit acting and grew his fan base – those he used to call his “Anchors” but now dubs the “Schnacks” – through Instagram and TikTok.
-It's worked out pretty well - he learnt the guitar, piano and ukulele, has signed to Big Machine Records and made a splash at C2C Festival in London a couple years ago.
+It's worked out pretty well - he learnt the guitar, piano and ukulele, has signed to Big Machine Records and made a splash at C2C Festival in London a couple of years ago.

 He speaks to me from his parents’ home near Orlando, Florida, where he’s sitting out the pandemic with his family - surrounded by his sisters and brother (even his mom pops her head around the door halfway through our chat).
 While isolation continues, Schnacky is keeping busy - he goes socially-distanced jet-skiing when he gets stir-crazy, ventures online to communicate with his fans worldwide at night, and has transformed his siblings into fellow influencers.
 He even moves his laptop around, just so I can see how he’s made his room into a home studio crammed with equipment and instruments – “I’m such a geek”.